-III.7.3.1 Probationary appointments made at the Assistant Professor or Lecturer rank shall involve an initial probationary term of four (4) years and a probationary reappointment for a further two (2) year term subject to a recommendation for reappointment carried out under the provisions of this Article.
-Consideration for tenure occurs in the fifth (5th) year of probationary service.
+IV.2.2.1 Probationary appointments as a Librarian (any rank) shall involve an initial probationary term of two (2) years and a probationary reappointment for a further two (2) years, subject to a recommendation for reappointment carried out under the provisions of this Article.
+Unless covered by IV.2.3.1 or IV.3.2, consideration for permanency occurs in the fourth (4th) year of probationary service.
+The total probationary period is not to exceed four years.